Minimize impact

 Preparing for the Simulation:

-1. Backup: Ensure you have taken necessary backups of your cluster configurations and any important data.
-This is crucial in case you need to roll back to a previous state.
+- Backup: Ensure you have made the necessary backups of your cluster configurations and any critical data.
+This is crucial if you need to roll back to a previous state.

-2. Create a CASTAI_API_KEY environment variable in your terminal, or update the castai_api_key variable with your CAST AI API key.
+- Create a CASTAI_API_KEY environment variable in your terminal, or update the castai_api_key variable with your Cast AI API key.

-3. Update the organization_id variable with your CAST AI organization id.
+- Update the organization_id variable with your Cast AI organization ID.

-4. Update the cluster_id variable with the id of the target cluster.
+- Update the cluster_id variable with the ID of the target cluster.

 Minimize Spot Instances Availability:

-1. Choose 1: Add to blacklist to restrict the spot instances available to your test cluster
+- Choose 1: Add to blacklist to restrict the Spot Instances available to your test cluster

 Run the Interrupt Simulation:

-1. Using the Node List in the CAST AI console, identify a set of spot nodes (25% or more of the nodes in the cluster) and simulate an interruption using the three-dot menu on each node’s row.
+- Using the Node List in the Cast AI console, identify a set of spot nodes (25% or more of the nodes in the cluster) and simulate an interruption using the three-dot menu on each node’s row.

-2. Ensure that the interruption takes place and monitor the immediate effects on the cluster.
+- Ensure that the interruption occurs and monitor the immediate effects on the cluster.

-3. The response from the CAST AI autoscaler will depend on what policies are enabled, and what features are selected in your node templates.
+- The response from the Cast AI autoscaler will depend on what policies are enabled and what features are selected in your node templates.

-2. Error Responses: Track error rates and types.
-Note down any spikes in errors or any new types of errors that appear during the simulation.
+- Error Responses: Track error rates and types.
+Note any spikes in errors or new types of errors that appear during the simulation.

-3. Latency: Measure the response time of your applications.
-Compare the latency during the simulation with the usual latency figures to see any significant differences.
+- Latency: Measure your applications' response time.
+Compare the latency during the simulation with the usual latency figures to see if there are any significant differences.

 Rollback: